torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Install build requirements
 --------------------------

-   *Install all software required to build a Linux kernel.*
+   *Install all software required to build a GNU/Linux kernel.*
    [:ref:`...<buildrequires_sbs>`]

 The kernel is pretty stand-alone, but besides tools like the compiler you will sometimes need a few libraries to build one.
-How to install everything needed depends on your Linux distribution and the configuration of the kernel you are about to build.
+How to install everything needed depends on your GNU/Linux distribution and the configuration of the kernel you are about to build.

 Here are a few examples what you typically need on some mainstream